-Long Ridge Open Space Preserve is one of many parks in the Midpeninsula Regional Open Space District.
-This lovely recreation area is a haven for hiking enthusiasts to explore and will absolutely delight your doggo.
+Long Ridge Open Space Preserve is one of many parks in the Midpeninsula Regional Open Space District, and is a lovely recreation area for hiking enthusiasts, and their pups!

 This area is well loved for its diverse terrain and awe inspiring views of the of the surrounding land.
 Unfurtunately, there are some restrictions when it comes to canine visitors.
 Dogs are only permitted to hike with their families on the first section of the Peters Creek Trail and a portion of the Chestnut Trail, which just so happens to also be the northern section of the Bay Area Ridge Trail.
 Before you begin your hike, it's a good idea to double check the map so you know exactly where your pup can hike.
 Even with these rules, your pooch will have a furrific time trotting through this natural preserve and soaking in the beauty.